FilopoulosD/Booking-App/README.md

     csv
     os

-You can download mysql.connectro from this link: https://dev.mysql.com/downloads/connector/python/ Select your OS and install the library.
+You can download mysql.connector from this link: https://dev.mysql.com/downloads/connector/python/ Select your OS and install the library.

 The other libraries are included with every standar installat of Python.